 - blood or mucus in stool

 The intestinal flora

 Intestinal bacteria such as Escherichia coli (E. coli) or lactobacilli act as digestive aids.
-For example, they break down fiber or produce digestive enzymes.
-But they are also an important part of the intestinal barrier and preventpathogens from spreading in the intestine.
+For example, they break down fibre or produce digestive enzymes.
+But they are also an important part of the intestinal barrier and prevent pathogens from spreading in the intestine.

 A disturbed intestinal flora can be found in many diseases.
 For example, patients with an inflammatory bowel disease such as Crohn's disease or ulcerative colitis have a striking microbiome.

 Chlorella for the intestinal flora